weltliteratur/vossanto/special_cases.md

 Who's claiming it?
 -------------------

 - Her fans in Kerala, in southern India, consider her **the Julia Roberts of** *Malayalam-language films*.
 - I like to consider myself **the Mae West of** *rock 'n' roll*,'' Ms. Claret, the lead singer of the band Morningwood, said one recent evening.
 - The ''85'' riddim is the work of Dave Kelly, a brilliant producer who could (but wouldn't) claim to be **the Dr. Dre of** *dancehall*.
+- Willoughby is sometimes called **the Lake Lucerne of** *North America*

 Temporal
 --------